Frequently Asked Questions (FAQ)

 Will I be able to communicate with my family and friends?
 How often?

 Residential clients are allowed three, 10-minute phone passes per week.
 Families and friends may visit on Sundays with approval from your counselor, but only after a client has been in treatment for seven days.
-We strongly respect privacy and observe HIPPA Laws of Privacy.
+We strongly respect privacy and observe HIPAA Laws of Privacy.
 Family members may leave messages, however, we cannot confirm or deny if a client is in treatment unless we have a written consent from the client.
 Calls while in our Detox unit can be made with approval from your primary counselor.

 If I am on medications, how will medications be dispensed?